Shelpin/aeternalsv2/packages/telegram-multiagent/README.md

 pnpm add @elizaos/telegram-multiagent
 ```

-Or add it directly to your character configuration file:
+Add it directly to your character configuration file:

 ```json
 {